Reviews You Can Rely On

 Motor and Battery Specs

 Most e-bikes have a range that falls between 20-30 miles.
 Battery size and motor power will determine the approximate range.
 Still, additional factors like rider weight, terrain, and the amount of pedal assistance or throttle used will also play a major role.
 Not surprisingly, a little leg power from the rider can add many miles to a bike's range.
-Batteries are measured in Watt-hours, and the higher the Wh number, the more power storage and longer the range, but this also means increased weight and size, making for a heavier bike.
+Batteries are measured in Watt-hours, and the higher the Wh number, the more power storage and the longer the range.
+However, this also means increased weight and size, making for a heavier bike.

 There are also several options regarding motor size and placement.
 Most e-bike motors span the range of 250W to 750W.
 Larger motors generally produce more torque, accelerate faster, and easily support higher speeds.
 Hub-drive motors are located in the center of one of the wheels (typically the rear wheel) and transfer power directly to the wheel where it is mounted.
 These are more affordable, easier to maintain, and do not add as much wear and tear to bike components.
 However, their single-gear ratio makes them less efficient, and it's more difficult to change or repair tires.
 Mid-drive motors are located in the bike's center, usually around the pedal crank, and deliver power to the wheel through the chain.
 They're usually pricier but also more refined, using the bike's gears to maximize efficiency, and they better balance the weight of the motor.
 Mid-drive motors are typically found on more expensive electric bikes.